 What is a Virtual Tour?

-A virtual tour is a 360° image of a particular location.
-It includes a sequence of videos or still images, so people can view an entire area without having to be physically present.
+A virtual tour is a sequence of panoramic images that are ‘stitched’ together to create a ‘virtual’ experience of any location.
+Once created, the viewer is able to experience what it is like to be somewhere they are actually not.
+This virtual experience could be viewed through their desktop computers, their laptops, their tablets and even mobile devices.
 Some virtual tours also include sound effects such as music or a narration describing products or points of interest.
 Many offer buttons that can be clicked on by users who want to take a still image of a particular portion of the tour.

 Let’s Take a Closer Look at Virtual Tours and Video Tours

 Virtual tours should not be confused with video tours, even though both types of tours are similar.
 Video tours only allow users to see one point of view at any given time.
 With a virtual tour, users can see an entire panoramic scene or zoom in to get a closer look at a particular area.

 What is a virtual tour?

 Just about every single industry uses virtual tours.
 The following is a look into which companies use virtual tours the most:

 Tourists naturally want to get to know a place before spending thousands of dollars booking a vacation there.
 Virtual tours make this desire a reality by providing travelers with a clear view of notable tourist attractions, local hotels, and restaurants.
 Some of the many locations one can view online with ease include the Holy Land, tourist spots in Thailand, Washington, D.C. and the Machu Picchu in Peru.
 Museums and galleries also offer virtual tours with narrations explaining the meaning and importance of various artifacts and exhibitions.

 Showrooms and Stores